top of page

 This is an adult workshop, taught by Elizabeth Seward, author of Teaching Through Stories: Jane and Jeremy Learn to Knit.
 In this class, we will make a traditional Fair Isle beret, following a pattern by one of Shetland’s native and acclaimed younger designers, Alison Rendall.

-You will learn and practice traditional fair isle techniques such as corrugated ribbing; following a fair isle pattern; stranded 2-color knitting using the right, left, or both hands; traditional design elements such as borders and peerie patterns; you will follow Fair Isle charts and learn the principles of magnificent wheel designs atop the crown of a beret.
+You will learn and practice traditional fair isle techniques such as corrugated ribbing; following a pattern; stranded 2-color knitting using the right, left, or both hands; traditional design elements such as borders and peerie patterns; you will follow Fair Isle charts and learn the principles of magnificent wheel designs atop the crown of a beret.
 You will also learn what makes Fair Isle unique - and fun - to knit!

 This will be a delightful challenge and I REALLY look forward to working with you as a group on this beautiful project!